dviraran/yifataran/content/authors/admin/_index.md

 - Visitors
 ---

-Yifat is an incoming Assistant Professor at the Law School of Haifa University, and a visiting scholar at the Faculty of Industrial Engineering & Management at the Technion - Israel Insititute for Technology.
+I am an Assistant Professor at the Law School of Haifa University, and a visiting scholar at the Faculty of Industrial Engineering & Management at the Technion - Israel Institute for Technology.

-Yifat's scholarship examines legal conditions that facilitate early investment in high-growth technology companies and influence the distribution of the wealth these firms create.
-Her research places special emphasis on the relationship between venture capital and human capital and the incentive structures that mediate this interaction.
-Yifat graduated with a JSD from Stanford University in 2020, where she was a Donna Schweers and Thomas Geiser Interdisciplinary Graduate Fellow (SIGF), and an Olin Program in Law and Economics Fellow.

-Yifat holds an LLB in Law and Humanities (summa cum laude, 2010) and an LLM in Law (magna cum laude, 2013), both from the Hebrew University of Jerusalem.
-She also holds a JSM in International Legal Studies from Stanford Law School (2015).
-During her studies, Yifat was a member of the editorial board of the Hebrew University’s major law review and served as a research and teaching assistant in numerous courses.
-Yifat received an array of honors and awards, including the John Hart Ely Prize in Law and Economics, an International Peace Scholarship from the P.E.O.
-International Sisterhood (twice), and the E. David Fischman Scholarship for most accomplished Israeli students in law, political science, and economics.

-Prior to her arrival at Stanford, Yifat practiced commercial and securities litigation in a Jerusalem-based law firm and clerked for two former Chief Justices of the Israeli Supreme Court (Chief Justice Dorit Beinish and Chief Justice Asher Grunis).
+My primary research interests lie in corporate law and governance and in securities regulation, with a focus on venture capital and the entrepreneurial process.
+Although corporate law literature mainly centers on public corporations and markets, an ever-growing share of the overall economic activity is carried out by private venture-capital backed firms.
+My scholarship responds to this long-term trend by examining the legal conditions that facilitate the growth of these companies and that influence the distribution of the wealth these companies create.
+My work specifically emphasizes the relationship between venture capital and human capital and reconceptualizes the boundaries between corporate and securities law, on one hand, and labor law, on the other.

+My approach offers a new dimension in the securities regulation debate, as it seeks to integrate labor market considerations with the capital market considerations that have traditionally guided the Securities and Exchange Commission (SEC).
+Thus, it proposes broader efficiency-based insights that cannot be derived from the traditional exclusive focus on capital market efficiency.
+Such a paradigm shift is warranted due to two long term trends: the widespread and growing use of equity-based compensation has transformed high-skilled labor from a pure labor relationship into one that involves a significant investment component, and; highly skilled human capital is rapidly replacing financial capital as the limiting factor in economic development and technological progress.
+Facilitating an efficient allocation of talent, alongside efficient allocation of financial capital, is therefore a worthy goal for the securities regulatory regime, which requires a reconceptualization of underlying theory and practice.